mapnik/node-mapnik/README.md

 From the source checkout root do:

     export NODE_PATH=./lib
-    ./examples/simple/render.js ./examples/stylesheet.xml map.png
+    node ./examples/simple/render.js ./examples/stylesheet.xml map.png

 ## Using node-mapnik from your node app

-To require node-mapnik as a depedency of another package put in your package.json:
+To require node-mapnik as a dependency of another package put in your package.json:

     "dependencies"  : { "mapnik":"*" } // replace * with a given semver version string

 ## Examples

-See the 'examples/' folder for more usage examples.
+See the 'examples/README.md' for more usage examples.

-For some of the tests you will need:
+For some of the examples you will need:

     npm install generic-pool
     npm install get